Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 See which precincts have been scheduled for billing.

-You can subscribe to our eAlert service to receive email notifications when a newly upgraded precinct is scheduled for billing.
 For precincts that are still undergoing upgrading, billing is not expected to take place within the next 3 months (subject to change).

 Disclaimer: